ChristopherMayes/lume-impact-live-demo/README.md

 # Running Lume-Impact-Live-Demo on S3DF

-Please remember to follow all the above steps (including connecting to PVs)
+Please remember to follow all the above steps (including connecting to PVs).
+Please wait roughly 5-10 mins for job to complete one simulation.
 ```
 export LCLS_LATTICE=/sdf/group/ad/beamphysics/lcls-lattice
 export SCRATCH=/sdf/group/ad/beamphysics/lume-impact-live-demo/SCRATCH3 (Try not using the lscratch or scratch on S3DF.
 Somehow, it didn't work for me.)